anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We love life, not because we are used to living but because we are used to loving.
+Quote: Never reach out your hand unless you're willing to extend an arm.

-By: Friedrich Nietzsche
+By: Pope Paul VI